pacelliv/hardhat-fund-me/README.md

 # Getting Started #
 ## Requirements:
+To run this repo first you need to install the following packages:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
     - After installing the package run in the terminal the command `git --version` and if the installation was successfull the output should look like this: `git version x.xx.x`